-^{ &}lt;0.001 for the difference between adalimumab, Week 48 and Placebo, Week 24 (primary analysis)
+\ <0.001 for the difference between adalimumab, Week 48 and Placebo, Week 24 (primary analysis)

-Physical Function Respons
+Physical Function Response

 In Study PsA-I, physical function and disability were assessed using the HAQ Disability Index (HAQ-DI) and the SF-36 Health Survey.
-Patients treated with 40 mg of adalimumab every other week showed greater improvement from baseline in the HAQ-DI score (mean decreases of 47% and 49% at Weeks 12 and 24 respectively) in comparison to placebo (mean decreases of 18 and 3% at Weeks 12 and 24 respectively).
-At Weeks 12 and 24, patients treated with adalimumab showed greater improvement from baseline in the SF-36 Physical Component Summary score compared to patients treated with placebo, and no worsening in the SF-36 Mental Component Summary score.
+Patients treated with 40 mg of adalimumab every other week showed greater improvement from baseline in the HAQ-DI score (mean decreases of 47% and 49% at Weeks 12 and 24 respectively) in comparison to placebo (mean decreases of 1% and 3% at Weeks 12 and 24 respectively).
+At Weeks 12 and 24, patients treated with adalimumab showed greater improvement from baseline in the SF-36 Physical Component Summary score.
 Improvement in physical function based on the HAQ-DI was maintained for up to 84 weeks through the open-label portion of the study.